andrewcargill/false/README.md

 ![Launch page](/assets/images/readme-launch.png)
 #### Launch Section
-- The information is clear and the white background helps the users senses to relax and take in the information.
+- The information is clear with the white background helping the users to relax and take in the information.
 - The font of Paris Fashion Week gives the message of quality and status.
 The text enhances the feeling that this is an important event and something to be part of.
-- The user is drawn to the date and location as this is the most important information on the page.
+- The user is drawn to the date and location, as this is the most important information on the page.
 - The use of no imagary is intentional as it keeps the user nutrual.
 We do not want them to judge if they like or dislike the brand until they see the launch event.
 - The video will only run when the user clicks play.
-The video is 40 secounds long as we do not want to distract the user away from the site or other information on the page.
+The video is 40 secounds long as we do not want to distract the user away from the site.

 ![Sign up page](/assets/images/readme-signup2.png)
 #### Sign Up Section
-- The site switches back to dynamic minalmilist design to stiumate the user and encourae them take action.
+- The site switches back to dynamic minalmilist design to stiumate the user and encourage them take action.
 - The user to taken back to the emotion felt on the home page.
 - The message is simple and clear.
-- It is important to not 'over sell' to this demagraphic.
+- We felt it was important to not 'over sell', as this is not liked by the target demographic.

 ![Sign up zoom](/assets/images/readme-signup.png)
 #### Sign Up Interactive